DevExpress/devextreme-documentation/concepts/60 Themes and Styles/08 ThemeBuilder/01 Get Started/3 Create a New Theme.md

 1. Click **Choose a Base Theme**.

-2. Select a base theme: Generic, Material, or Fluent.
+2. Select a base theme: Generic, Material, or Fluent (all trademarks or registered trademarks are property of their respective owners).

 3. Select a color scheme and change basic appearance settings.